Heart Failure

 • Heart Failure with Preserved Ejection Fraction (HFpEF), often called “diastolic failure,” and Cardiac Amyloidosis through our dedicated Heart Failure with Preserved Ejection Fraction Program (one of just a few such dedicated programs in the country) led by Parag Goyal, M.D., MSc., an advanced heart failure physician and geriatric cardiologist

-• Pulmonary hypertension and right-sided heart failure
+• Pulmonary hypertension (Groups 1-5) and right-sided heart failure

 • Inflammatory cardiomyopathies including Cardiac Sarcoidosis in close collaboration with Hospital for Special Surgery